weiyuanzhu/TcpSocketTest/README.md

 ###Fix:
-- 1 Device failure status error, caused by a snippet of test code
+- 1 Device failure faulty error, caused by a snippet of test code
 - 2 NullPointAccess when accessing connectionList when PanelListFragmetn onPause()
 - 3 Changed logic in DeviceinfoFragment for update device information to prevent crash for updating device information